The International Trade Blog arrow International Sales & Marketing

 If you’re misclassifying your products, you may be committing fraud, and you could face fines and other penalties.
 Fortunately, there are plenty excellent classification resources available to exporters to help you avoid that fate.

-If you have difficulties determining the correct classification of your goods regardless of which tool you use, you can contact the Trade Information Center at 1-800-USA-TRAD[E] (1-800-872-8723) or contact your local Export Assistance Center, which offers a variety of great trade resources for U.S. exporters.
+Contact the Trade Information Center at 1-800-USA-TRAD[E] (1-800-872-8723) or contact your local Export Assistance Center, which offers a variety of great trade resources for support.

 This article was first published in November 2016 and has been updated to include current information, links and formatting.